bgoonz/React-Notes/README.md

 **Static Site Generation(ssg):** is about pre-rendering the content of a page at build time rather than at request time.

 **NEXT (key feature)** _Simplified Routing... with file based routing_: Next.js has a built in router that allows us to define routes and map them to pages.
 Next.js uses the file system to map routes to pages.
 This means that we can create a file in the pages folder and Next.js will automatically create a route for that page.

+**NEXT (key feature)** _Build Fullstack Apps_: Next.js has a built in API route system that allows us to create API endpoints.
+Next.js API routes are serverless functions that are executed on the server.
+Next.js API routes are similar to express routes.
+Next.js API routes are defined in the pages/api folder.